no-design-foundry/filters-rasterizer/README.md

 # Rastr

+This is the Rasterizing filter for [nodesignfoundry.com](https://nodesignfoundry.com)

-Get hinted outlines from a source.
+It gets hinted outlines from a hinted file and turns it into a font.
-Hinted outlines could be bitmaps, in various modes.

----

-TODO:
-- [ ] Use FreeType to get hinted outlines/bitmaps at n point size.
-- [ ] Make a simple filter that modifies a font, command line only. (example: `python3 mirrowLowercase.py Verdana.ttf`)
+## TODO

+- [ ]Find a way how to remove `scipy` dependency
-- [ ] Generate UFO with bitmap glyphs (`python3 rastr.py Times.otf 16` > 'Times_16.ufoz')
+- [ ] Turn this into a CLI `python3 rastr.py -i Times.otf -r 16 -o Times_16.ufoz`
-- [ ] Generate Variable font with source ufos.
-- [ ] .

-...

-- [ ] Fancy visual filters and animations and interpolations with bitmaps.